clarity and compassion in the midst of intensity

 There will be supplemental resources provided throughout the Advanced Praxis program for your optional engagement.
 Aside from a few short demonstration videos (no longer than 30 mins each), there is no regular required work or reading in between live weekly engagements.

 For the March – June Advanced Praxis Program, all live training sessions will begin at 9:00 am ET.

 Each day the 3-day Kickoff Intensive and the 3-day Completion Intensive will begin at 9:00 am and end at 4:00 pm ET.
 This includes time for meal breaks.

 Half-day live training sessions will begin at 9:00 am ET and end at 1:30 pm ET.

 Over the 13 weeks of the Advanced Praxis program you will have 6 live coaching sessions that will take place bi-weekly.
-Of the six coaching sessions, three will be private 1-1 sessions with your coach, lasting one hour, and three will be small group sessions with your coach lasting 90 mins.
-Together with your coach, coachee and small coaching group will determine the exact day and time of their live sessions to ensure that all schedule and time zone needs can be accommodated.
+Of the six coaching sessions, you will have one private 1-1 session, lasting one hour, and five small group sessions lasting 90 mins.

 The program is designed to include emphasis on live practice.
 During the 3 months of the program, you will be engaged in a small group that will meet bi-weekly to engage in facilitation practice and provide peer feedback.
 There will also be opportunities for live facilitation practice spontaneously in many of the live training sessions.
 In addition to these in-program practice opportunities, participants are expected to be engaged in approximately 12 hours per month of live group work of some kind.
 This can be formal facilitation, or more informal convening, guiding, management, training, etc.